Niklas Krütten

-Niklas Krütten (born 20 October 2002) is a German racing driver who currently competes in the European Le Mans Series driving an Oreca 07 LMP2 for Cool Racing as well as in the ADAC GT Masters driving a BMW M4 GT3 for Schubert Motorsport.
-He is the 2021 European Le Mans Series LMP3 runner-up and the 2020 Euroformula Open rookies' champion.
-He won the silver medal in the Formula 4 Cup at the 2019 FIA Motorsport Games, and previously raced in the Italian, ADAC and UAE Formula 4 championships.
-Krütten is an ADAC Stiftung Sport alumni.
+Niklas Krütten (born 20 October 2002) is a German racing driver who currently competes in Super GT driving a Ferrari 296 GT3 for Velorex.
+He has previously raced in single-seaters, LMP3 and LMP2, and was also the 2023 GT World Challenge Europe Gold Cup champion.
+Krütten is an ADAC Stiftung Sport alumnus.

 Career

 2023 saw Krütten compete in the GT World Challenge Europe for the first time in his career.
 He would line up for Team WRT in both the Sprint Cup and Endurance Cup alongside Calan Williams, with Jean-Baptiste Simmenauer joining for the Endurance Cup.